Capt. Francis A. Hendry House

 The Capt.
 Francis A. Hendry House is a historic residence, built in 1914 at 512 Fraser Street in LaBelle, Florida, United States.
 The frame vernacular house was built for Capt.
-Francis A. "Berry" Hendry, a military officer in the Cow Cavalry of the Confederate States Army during the American Civil War, the city of LaBelle's founder, and the county namesake.
+Francis A. "Berry" Hendry, a military officer in the Cow Cavalry of the Confederate States Army during the American Civil War, the city of LaBelle's founder, and Hendry County's namesake.
+Although Hendry had previously built a ranch house in 1873 and a two-story home in 1902, he commissioned Benjamin F. Magill in 1913 to erect him and his wife another residence, likely due to Hendry now being in his 80s.

+The Capt.
+Francis A. Hendry House was added to the U.S. National Register of Historic Places on February 5, 1998.
 It is the only surviving building associated with Hendry in the county.

-It was added to the U.S. National Register of Historic Places on February 5, 1998.